 Yuban Ground Coffee: Where can I buy it?

 You’ll find Yuban Ground Coffee in many stores nationwide, and online.
-So if you have difficulty finding it, it shouldn’t be too difficult to order.
+So if you have difficulty finding it, it shouldn’t be too difficult to order online.